 The possibilities are limitless!

 Now for the toppings!
-For Christmas I stick to crushed candy canes and almonds but if you want to get creative the sky is the limit!
+For Christmas I stick to crushed candy canes but if you want to get creative the sky's the limit!
 Some great options are:

 Hope you try the recipe and like it!
 Don't forget to add a rating or leave a comment below!